8 Small Businesses That Will Bring in Good Money Fast

 This means buying and distributing business cards, hanging flyers on doors, posting information on public bulletin boards or advertising on sites such as Craigslist.

-Once you have done these things, you can buy any materials you need so that you’ll be ready when people start calling.
+Once you have done one or more of these things, you can buy any materials you need so that you’ll be ready when people start calling.

 Businesses That Work